 Sometimes, feline ringworm can undergo a special ultraviolet lamp that shows the infection in yellow-green fluorescence.
 However, this is not effective in all cases.

-Your veterinarian will most accurately use a culture to obtain the fungus and observe it in a laboratory setting.
+Your veterinarian will most accurately use culture to obtain the fungus and observe it in a laboratory setting.
 They might scrape areas of the skin and hair to undergo further testing.

 How Is Ringworm Treated in Cats?